alexandertrefz/essence/packages/standard-library/README.md

 Two more read their numbers off a key rather than off the items:
 `KeyedNumberList`, whose target is the widest List there is, and `NonEmptyKeyedNumberList` beside it, where the same proof makes the mean bare.
+Values held under keys are `Dictionary` and the `NonEmptyDictionary` a proof of one entry reaches, and a List crosses to them through two Namespaces of its own — `GroupedList` and the `GroupedNonEmptyList` that same proof reaches — which `Dictionary.es` declares beside the container they answer.
 The modes a Method takes are Choices declared beside it: `Side`, `Rounding`, `NumberFormat`, `CaseSensitivity`, `NormalizationForm`, `SortOrder`, `Stream` and `Step`.